A Manila Resort Is On Lockdown After Gunshots And Explosions Were Reported

 A casino worker at the resort told reporters that he saw a masked attacker pour flammable liquid on a casino table and set it on fire.

-The resort posted a statement on Twitter, confirming the venue was under lockdown.
+However, Ronald “Bato” dela Rosa, the director general of the Philippine National Police, told reporters that it was too early to tell if terrorism was related.

+The police chief said there was only one gunman and there were no immediate confirmed reports of gunshot wounds.

-Photos from the scene appeared to show multiple people wounded.
+Photos from the scene, however, appeared to show multiple people wounded.

 The Philippine Red Cross tweeted that some of the victims have been transported to nearby hospitals.

-The US State Department tweeted a warning about the attacks and urged Americans to avoid the area.
+The US State Department also tweeted a warning about the attack and urged Americans to avoid the area.

-White House Press Secretary Sean Spicer said President Trump had been briefed on the incident.

-President Trump called the situation a "terrorist attack" during a press conference.

 This is a developing news story.
 Check back for updates or follow BuzzFeed News on Twitter.